Regalia of the Pharaoh: Crowns

 Psamtik I crowned with the pschent - 26th Dynasty - Theban necropolis.

 The Pharaoh shared with the major deities the privilege of wearing crowns.
-These sacred headdresses were many and varied, and some were complex compositions combining horns, high feathers and uraeus (hemhem, atef, wereret, henu crowns, etc.).
+These sacred headdresses were many and varied, and some were complex compositions combining horns, high feathers, and uraeus (hemhem, atef, wereret, henu crowns, etc.).
 The three royal crowns were the most sober.
 The white crown was shaped like an elongated mitre, ending in a bulb.
-The red crown resembled a mortarboard, with the rear part rising to the top and a stem ending in a spiral; the khabet.
+The red crown resembled a mortarboard, with the rear part rising to the top and a stem ending in a spiral; The khabet.
 From the First Dynasty onwards, these two crowns came to represent the royalty of Upper and Lower Egypt respectively.
 Symbolizing the South and not unrelated to the annual flooding of the Nile, the white crown was worn by the vulture goddess Nekhbet and by Osiris, the murdered god whose lymphs were responsible for the Nile flood.
 Symbolizing the North and the Nile Delta, the red crown was worn by the serpent goddess Wadjet and the warrior goddess Neith.

 Nested one inside the other, the white and red crowns form the double crown pa-sekhemty, "the Two Mighty Ones", which the Greeks, by linguistic deformation, called pschent.
 This double crown symbolized the union of the country, of which the Pharaoh was the guarantor.
 On a divine level, the pschent was worn by Atum, the creator god, by Mut, Amun's consort, and by the falcon Horus, protector of the double monarchy and archetypal model of the pharaoh.

 The origins of the white and red crowns are lost in the mists of prehistory, but both seem to have originated in Upper Egypt alone.
 The earliest depiction of the red crown appears on pottery found at Naqada (Nubt) and dated to the Naqada I period (3800 / 3500 BC).
 The earliest depiction of the white crown is on a censer found at Qustul in Lower Nubia (circa 3150 BC), a locality linked to the Egyptian city of Nekhen from which the unifying will of Egypt originated.
-As a result, throughout Pharaonic history, the superiority of the white crown over the red one was an established fact.
+As a result, throughout Pharaonic history, the superiority of the white crown over the red one was a fact.
 The oldest representation of the pschent -engraved on a rock in the western desert dates back to the reign of Djet (first dynasty).
 Subsequently, the same crown appears on an ivory label dated to the reign of Den and found at Abydos.
 According to French Egyptologist Bernadette Menu, archaic documentation suggests that the two crowns, before being geographical markers, were indicators of the two main roles played by the pharaoh.
 Wearing the white crown, he repelled disorder by massacring his enemies with a mace in hand, while wearing the red crown, he brought prosperity by surveying the fields and taking a census of the herds.